 If you practice safe driving habits, you can earn Allstate Rewards points, which as mentioned can be redeemed for gift cards from a variety of retailers, or for merchandise.

 It should be noted that the Drivewise app is not available to drivers nationwide.

-That may change over time, but notably missing are highly populated states such as California, Florida, New Jersey, New York, and Texas.
+Either way, notably missing are highly populated states such as California, Florida, New Jersey, New York, and Texas.

 As mentioned, you don’t need to get a quote from Allstate nor do you need to purchase their insurance to participate in Allstate Rewards.
 Just know that they might be using your driving data for who knows what.

 Additionally, Drivewise is an optional feature for Allstate drivers.
 You can add it if you want to save some money on your policy – just understand that they probably won’t reward bad driving habits.